mwilliams2014/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 -   Chat
 -   Mail

-Let's jump right in and begin by exploring Blogs.
+Let us jump right in and begin by exploring Blogs.

-## Expressing Yourself Using Blogs [](id=expressing-yourself-using-blogs-liferay-portal-6-2-user-guide-08-en)
+## You Get a Blog! and You Get a Blog! [](id=expressing-yourself-using-blogs-liferay-portal-6-2-user-guide-08-en)

-The word *Blog* is an apostrophe-less contraction of the two words *web* and *log*.
+The word **Blog** is an apostrophe-less contraction of the two words *web* and *log*.
 Blogs were first popularized by web sites such as Slashdot ([http://slashdot.org](http://slashdot.org)) which have the format of a running list of entries to which users could attach comments.
 Over time, more and more